VLSIDA/chip-tutorials/ngspice.md

 ## Installing Sky130 PDK

-You can also install this using Nix and OpenLane by following [these instructions](installation.md) through the "smoke test" which will download the Skywater 130nm PDK.
+You should install the PDK using volare which you can install with Python pip.

-Or, you can do it yourself using Volare.
-If you have used the OpenLane "smoke test" as above, skip this as it already installed the PDK for you.
-Otherwise, you can do this with:
+For example,
 ```bash
 pip install volare
 volare enable --pdk sky130 0fe599b2afb6708d281543108caf8310912f54af